- Based largely on research by Dr. Carol Dweck, the study of fixed and growth mindsets gives us insight into a wide range of individual behaviors.

 All of these characteristics fall into one category: the growth mindset.

-The study of fixed vs. growth mindsets in individuals, largely pioneered by Stanford professor Dr. Carol Dweck, provides fascinating insights into how our beliefs determine our behavior, level of effort, and ultimately, our success or failure.
+The study of fixed mindset vs. growth mindsets in individuals, largely pioneered by Stanford professor Dr. Carol Dweck, provides fascinating insights into how our beliefs determine our behavior, level of effort, ability to manage setbacks, and ultimately, our success or failure.
 Applying these same concepts to teams can help create a culture of creativity and expansion.

 Because here’s the really cool part: anyone can learn how to shift into a growth mindset.
 Yes, even teams that are stuck in a fixed-mindset mentality.

 Carol Dweck’s theory on mindsets

 First, let’s define our mindset models.
 According to Dr. Dweck, most individuals exhibit behaviors that align with one of two mindsets: fixed or growth.

 People with fixed mindsets think traits are innate.
 “Every situation calls for a confirmation of their intelligence, personality, or character,” Dweck explains.
 In a nutshell, your success depends on your aptitude.
 You’re smart or you’re not.
 You’re good at something or you’re not.
 It is what it is.

 People with growth mindsets believe that success is determined by effort.
 In her Ted Talk, Dweck explains how one word can define the growth mindset: yet.
 As in, “I haven’t learned how to do that, yet,” “I haven’t mastered that, yet,” “I don’t understand that, yet.”
 Every obstacle provides an opportunity for learning.
 Individuals with growth mindsets recover from mistakes quickly, recognizing setbacks as part of the learning process.